 BinaxNOW at-home test kits are available for the campus community.
 This supplemental testing is optional and designed to help keep you and those around you as safe and healthy as possible.
 Test kits will be available at select locations on the Columbus and regional campuses.
 Additional kits are available throughout the state in various locations including local libraries.

-These tests do not replace the campus testing program.
+These tests cannot be used for required testing, including the COVID-19 vaccine requirement testing.
 If you are required to test on campus as part of the regular surveillance program, these tests cannot be used in place of required testing at Jesse Owens North or on the regional campuses.

 There is a limit of two boxes per visit.
-Each box contains Abbott’s BinaxNOW™ COVID-19 Ag At-Home Test Kit (6 Pack).
+Each box contains Abbott’s BinaxNOW™ COVID-19 Ag At-Home Test Kit.
 These rapid antigen test kits are self-administered and can be used at your discretion throughout the fall.

 The university will not directly receive your test results from these kits but local public health authorities will be notified.
 Ohio State students and employees using these tests should report their positive test result to the university as part of the regular process for reporting outside test results via BuckMD or by contacting the Contact Tracing and Case Investigation Team (CICTT) at 614-688-2273.

 You must use the eMed Telehealth provider with these test kits (instructions are included in the test kit).
 Visit ohio.emed.com to begin your virtual visit using the associated app.

 - Ohio Union – main info desk